 Food and Drink

-At Bali’s top hotels Food & Drinks cost about the same as in the same category of hotel anywhere else in the world although the room rates are quite cheaper than abroad for what you get.
-Breakfast is US$8 to US$30, lunch and dinner US$20 to US$70 and more per person; and that does not include any wine which can be very expensive here on Bali due to import taxes.
+At Bali’s top hotels Food & Drinks cost slightly less in the same category of hotel anywhere else in the world although the room rates are quite cheaper than abroad for what you get.
+Breakfast is US$5 to US$30, lunch and dinner US$20 to US$70 and more per person; and that does not include any wine which can be very expensive here on Bali due to import taxes.
 On the other hand, restaurants outside the large hotels are often much cheaper, and at the open food stalls and warung you can still get a tasty meal for a few thousand Rupiah.